 Alkaline batteries can leak aqueous potassium hydroxide, which is a basic solution.
-The best way to clean up the leak is with an acidic liquid.
+The best way to clean battery corrosion in this instance is with an acidic liquid.

 - Pour a half teaspoon of either white vinegar or lemon juice into a bowl.